mlswg/mls-protocol/draft-ietf-mls-protocol.md

 # Group Creation

 A group is always created with a single member, the "creator".
-The other members are added when the creator effectively sends itself an Add proposal and commits it, then sends the corresponding Welcome message to the new participants.
+The other members are added when the creator effectively sends itself Add proposals, commits them, and then sends the corresponding Welcome message to the new participants.
 These processes are described in detail in {{add}}, {{commit}}, and {{joining-via-welcome-message}}.